dscordino001/AI-Mini-Projects/README.md

 # AI-Mini-Projects
-Low level optimization and AI mini-projects
+Low level optimization and AI mini-projects coded in python.